Top 10 Best Bitcoin Movies And Documentaries to Watch in 2019

 The Bitcoin Gospel is a 48-minute documentary that was produced by Indigenous Films in 2015.
 It documents the purpose of having bitcoin, the 2008 financial crisis, and why central banks are afraid of bitcoin.
 The documentary features some popular names in the blockchain community such as Andreas Antonopolous and looks at whether it is possible for people to create their own money that could potentially replace banks.

-The Bitcoin Gospel film shows how the global economy is shattered and presents bitcoin to viewers as an alternative to the existing financial system.
+The Bitcoin Gospel presents bitcoin as an alternative to the existing financial system.

 The Bitcoin Experiment